vanderheim-village/vanderwood-twitch-bot/docs/commands/subscriber-commands/join.md

 # Join

-The `!join` command is used to join the Battle of Midgard game and be assigned to a clan.
+The `?join` command is used to join the Battle of Midgard game and be assigned to a clan.

 ## Usage

-`!join`
+`?join`

 ## Example

-`!join`
+`?join`

 ## Permissions

-The `!join` command can only be used by subscribers, moderators, or the streamer.
+The `?join` command can only be used by subscribers, moderators, or the streamer.